Whitby, New Zealand: Whitby Collegiate

+Whitby Independent College was founded in January 2004 by David Bradford, CEO and owner of Whitby Coastal Estates Ltd. The company had recently closed the Duck Creek Golf Course that it owned.
+It was decided to redesign and convert the clubhouse and proshop for the first 4 classrooms and administration.
+The project was designed by Gina Jones of Accent Architects.

+Whitby Independent was the Wellington region's first new independent secondary school in 100 years.
+The college was initially managed by Anita Baker, a senior executive of Whitby Coastal Estates Ltd. Anita later became Mayor of Porirua City.

-Established as Whitby Independent College in January 2004, on the site of the old Duck Creek Golf Course, the school was subsequently bought by Samuel Marsden Collegiate School in 2005 and renamed Marsden Whitby..
+3 years later the school was purchased by Samuel Marsden Collegiate School and renamed Samuel Marsden Collegiate Whitby.
 A new classroom block was completed in mid-2007 which includes a large art room.

 On 1 July 2019 Samuel Marsden Collegiate School Trust Board announced it had made the decision to close Marsden School Whitby at the end of the 2019 school year.
 On 9 August 2019 Fiso Group Ltd announced plans to acquire the school.
 The sale of Marsden Whitby to Fiso Investment Group Ltd was finalised on 10 December 2019.
 The school became Whitby Collegiate at the start of the 2020 academic year.

 Other education

 Preschool education is available from Discovery Kindergarten, Adventure Kindergarten and Mana Montessori Preschool.

 The nearest public secondary school is Aotea College in Aotea.